Winter Bird Monitoring Program (2016-17)

 Minimum birding period is half an hour in one location.

-It is not competition; observe the bird in the field for its proper identification, activity and we will fine tune our birding skills.
+It is not a competition; observe the birds in the field for its proper identification, activity and it will fine-tune our birding skills.
+Note down.

-Intimate in advance the route planned, so that other interested birders can join the team or other team can take a different route.
-The intention is, each team shall cover maximum routes and avoid repetitions.
+Intimate in advance the route planned, so that other interested birders can join the team or others can take a different route.

-Please enter the data in “e-bird” website in your name as soon as you are back from day long birding trip.
-Post the link in facebook/mysorenature or the data filled form for data compilation.
+Enter the data in “e-bird” website as soon as you are back from the day-long birding trip.
+Post the link on facebook/ mysorenature or the data filled form/Excel sheet for data compilation.

 Share your interest with your friends, especially students from life science and introduce them to field study.